I want to buy a car from someone. What should I think about?

 If something goes wrong in a private sale, you cannot complain to the agencies that would help you if you bought from a registered dealer.
 Your only option may be to go to court.

 If you are buying a used car from a private seller, they must provide you with a Used Vehicle Information Package (UVIP).
-It is also a good idea to get a vehicle history report from CarProof or Carfax.
+It is also a good idea to get a vehicle history report from Carfax.

 You should also ask the seller for information like: